 Scenario: As a graduate student in 2005, a disability service "coordinator" (who was actually the only one-person staffer on contract with the university from the government, not a hired staffer of the university per se) was not willing to accept my request for a videophone installed in my studio; instead, he insisted to provide an outdated TTY.
 His rationale was for safety in case of a fire and such. ...

 ...
-After a long month of struggling with his oppression and then overcoming the fear of bringing a burden to the graduate director, to my surprise the graduate director quickly set up a meeting with the disability "coordinator" with my presence.
+After a long month of struggles and hardships of dealing with his oppression, I overcame the fear of bringing a "burden" to the graduate director, to my surprise the graduate director quickly set up a meeting with the disability "coordinator" with my presence.
 Again, the coordinator brought up a concern for a fire or emergency call via TTY.
 I bluntly told him I'd rather take a risk in fire which was one in a million chance than dealing with communication hassles on a daily basis with slow TTY phone calls.
 He pointed to the Deaf clerk at a Deaf and HoH service who also recommended a TTY [tokenism].
-I remarked, "Well, she is a local elder in this small city whereas I had worked at the national association of the Deaf" and reminded him of my educational backgrounds and international experiences.
-He defended that videophone was more expensive.
+I remarked, "Well, she is a local elder in this small city whereas I had worked at the national association of the Deaf" and reminded him of my involvements and experiences in the international Deaf organizations and events.
+Well, he defended that videophone was more expensive.
 I responded, "While TTY is outdated, it costs about the same as a videophone."
 And so on.
 The director listened with enough information collected; he intervened and stood with me, saying that the videophone is to be provided immediately. [allyship] ...

-Those amazing educated hearing male white guys in high, powerful positions demonstrated allyship (and quick responses) even though they knew zero of ASL, but they understood the values of social justice.
+These two educated hearing male white guys in high, powerful positions in stark contrast to stereotypes demonstrated amazing allyship (and quick responses).
+They understood margnization, 'the Center and the Other/Margin', injustice, etc. They understood the values of social justice.
 It was no burden to them, only injustice was a burden to them.
-They understood margnization, 'the Center and the Other/Margin', etc.

-Likewise, hearing people who may have ASL skills and work with Deaf people do not necessarily always practice allyship.
-To practice allyship and accountability, consider unpacking: hearing privilege, audism, phonocentrism, power maintenance, paternalism, marginzalization, tokenism, etc.
+To practice allyship and take accountability, consider unpacking: hearing privilege, audism, phonocentrism, power maintenance, paternalism, marginzalization, tokenism, microaggression, etc.

 PeerNetBC's "Allyship 101". http://www.peernetbc.com/wordpress2017/wp-content/uploads/allyship101_online-screen-reader-friendly.pdf (This web page no longer is online.)